 Anchor Society History (1769-2019)

 This year (2019) The Anchor Society celebrates its 250th anniversary.
 During this time we have been supporting and raising funds for the local community.
+We were delighted that the Lord Lieutenant of Bristol Mrs Peaches Golding OBE was able to be part of our celebrations (Pictured with our 250th President Dr Ros Kennedy)

 In recent years through a generous bequest from Joyce Needham Cooper (pictured right)the Anchor society has been able to develop beyond the yearly collection to become an innovator and supporter of Innovative projects.
 Key to the success in recent years has been a dedicated group of trustees and supporters who have committed time and energy to developing the Anchor Society to what it is today.